John Erskine, Earl of Mar (died 1572)

-John Erskine, 6th Earl of Mar (died 28 October 1572) was a Scottish aristocrat and politician.
+John Erskine, 1st Earl of Mar (died 28 October 1572) was a Scottish aristocrat and politician.
 He was the custodian of the infant James VI of Scotland and Regent of Scotland.

 Erskine was a son of John Erskine, 5th Lord Erskine and Lady Margaret Campbell, a daughter of Archibald Campbell, 2nd Earl of Argyll.
 His father was a guardian of King James V and afterwards of Mary, Queen of Scots.

 Career

 John was Commendator of Dryburgh Abbey from 1547, He succeeded his father as 6th Lord Erskine in 1552.
-Erskine joined the religious reformers in 1559, but was never very ardent in the cause.
+Erskine joined the religious reformers in 1559 but was never very ardent in the cause.
 He did subscribe to the letter asking the Calvinist reformer John Knox to return to Scotland in 1557.
 The custody of Edinburgh Castle was in his hands during the struggle between the regent, Mary of Guise, and the Lords of the Congregation, during which he appears to have acted consistently in the interests of peace.

 When Mary, Queen of Scots, returned to Scotland in 1561 Lord Erskine was a member of her council and was in favor of her marriage with Henry Stuart, Lord Darnley.
 His wife was Annabella Murray, daughter of William Murray of Tullibardine and sister of William Murray of Tullibardine, Comptroller of Scotland in 1563.
 She was a frequent companion of Queen Mary; John Knox called Annabella a "verray Jesabell".

 In 1565 Erskine was granted the earldom of Mar when the queen restored the charter to him and his heirs "all and hail the said earldom of Mar".
 Prior to this the title of Earl of Mar was held by Mary's half-brother James Stewart.
 John Erskine is regarded as both the 18th earl (in the 1st creation) and the 1st earl (in the 7th).
 Some sources deem him the 17th Earl, still others as the 6th Earl.

 Mar was made Sheriff of Stirlingshire and Keeper of Stirling Castle and the parks of Raploch and Gallowhill on 18 July 1566.
+In August he accompanied Queen Mary and the Earls of Bothwell and Moray on a hunting trip to Meggotland.

 He became the keeper of Queen Mary's son, James, at Stirling Castle on 19 March 1567.
 He prevented the young prince from falling into the hands of Lord Bothwell, and when the Scottish nobles rose against Mary and Bothwell, Mar was one of their leaders.
 He took part in the government of Scotland when Mary was imprisoned at Lochleven Castle and abdicated.
 Regent Moray asked him to repair the fore-entry of Stirling Castle in December 1568.
 When Mary escaped from Lochleven, on 5 May 1568 Regent Moray ordered Mar to increase security at Stirling by reducing the number of retainers in the castle.